 - Small carry-on bag – checked bags will take some time to arrive in your stateroom.
 Pack your first day essentials.Make it light with only your 1st-day cruise essentials as staterooms may not be open yet when you board.
 If you’re a light packer like us, a carry-on bag will be enough for a 3 or 7-day cruise.
 But if you love packing a lot, go ahead and bring a small carry on for you to bring up and a bigger luggage that can be delivered to your room.

 - Proper Travel Documentation (ex. passport or birth certificate, visas)

 - Prescription medications in their original containers

-- Personal toiletriesn or anything else you might want access to before your luggage arrives
+- Personal toiletries or anything else you might want access to before your luggage arrives in your stateroom

 - T-shirts or Tops

 - Maxi Dress – choose from these 20 Long Maxi Dresses that’s perfect for a cruise

 If you’ll be touring any museums, cathedrals or churches on your shore excursions, it’s always wise to dress conservatively.